open-atmos/camp/test/monarch/README.md

-CAMP GPU : Instructions for [CTE-POWER](https://www.bsc.es/user-support/power.php) cluster
+CAMP GPU : Instructions for Marenostrum cluster
 ======

+*If you previously run another branch, run `compile.sh `.*

-Run `run.sh `for developing the GPU test.
+Run `compile.sh ` and `run.sh ` for developing the GPU test.

 We recommend to modify the file `TestMonarch.py` for testing the GPU version.
 It includes multiple configuration variables, such as number of cells, case, MPI processes, etc.

+The intended behaviour of `TestMonarch.py` is to compare the CPU and GPU versions.
+It runs both versions, saving the output concentrations and execution times, and using that data to calculate the accuracy error and speedup.

+# Re-use simulation data

+You can set:

+`conf.is_import = True`

+To read previous experiments data.
+This is useful to develop the python interface, since it does not need to run the CPU or GPU case.

+`conf.is_import_base = True`

+To read just the base case data.
+This is useful to develop the GPU version since it avoids the execution of the CPU case.

 # Profiling CPU